webpack/webpack.js.org/src/content/guides/production.md

 ## CLI Alternatives

-Some of what has been described above can also be achieved by using the command line.
-For example, the `--optimize-minimize` flag will include the `TerserPlugin` behind the scenes.
-The `--define process.env.NODE_ENV="'production'"` will do the same for the `DefinePlugin` instance described above.
-And, `webpack -p` will automatically invoke both those flags and thus the plugins to be included.
+Many of the options described above can be set as command line arguments.
+For example, [`optimization.minimize`](https://webpack.js.org/configuration/optimization/#optimizationminimize) can be set with `--optimization-minimize`, and [`mode`](https://webpack.js.org/configuration/mode/) can be set with `--mode`.
+Run `webpack --help=verbose` for a full list of CLI arguments.

-While these shorthand methods are nice, we usually recommend just using the configuration as it's better to understand exactly what is being done for you in both cases.
-The configuration also gives you more control on fine-tuning other options within both plugins.
+While these shorthand methods are useful, we recommend setting these options in a webpack configuration file for more configurability.